pchen66/panolens.js/README.md

 5. Support text/image/domElement annotations (Infospot)
 6. Built-in Orbit / DeviceOrientation camera controls
 7. Built-in fullscreen and video control widgets

+###Tips

+1. Click on Infospot to "Lock" the hovering element/text
+2. When adding 3D object to panorama, it will automatically create an empty THREE.Object3D to counter the negative scale effect

 ###Usage